Skip to Content

 Preheat oven to 375 °F.

-One of the things I love about this recipe is how easy these cookies come together.
-If you need a last minute treat…these work beautifully in a pinch!
+One of the things I love about this recipe is how easily these cookies come together.
+If you need a last-minute treat…these work beautifully in a pinch!
 Just delegate the unwrapping of the peanut cups to the kids!

 TIP: Whisking dry ingredients replaces the need to “sift” in a recipe that calls for sifting.